wildmountainfarms/solarthing/README.md

 ### TODO Look into
 * Figure out how to use https://emoncms.org/ to graph data
 * Look into supporting Elasticsearch, MongoDB, Graphite
-* Create 'exporter' module which will have a Prometheus exporter that runs and gets data from CouchDB
-  * This is not useful to me, but anyone else is welcome to do this
 * Do something with https://www.home-assistant.io/ somehow
 * Log data to https://solcast.com.au/
 * Support https://dweet.io
   * Will make using freeboard easy

+#### TODO - Additions I'm not going to work on
+These might be useful to some people.
+I will not implement these in the future, but pull requests are welcome!
+* Implement Outback FlexNet DC Packets
+* Create 'exporter' module which will have a Prometheus exporter that runs and gets data from CouchDB
+  * This is not useful to me, but anyone else is welcome to do this